Porous cylinder arrays for optimal wake and drag characteristics: Conclusion

-To better understand the impact on particle sedimentation and erosion, trajectories of tracer particles and Lagrangian coherent structures were computed through and around the porous arrays.
-The arrangement with lowest enstrophy (individual A) was found to retain the largest number particles in the steady state shedding state, while the arrangement with a large recirculation region and a delayed start for vortex shedding (individual B) was found to retain a comparable number of particles in the initial transient state.
-The high-drag individuals (C and D) were comparatively less capable of retaining the tracer particles.
-These observations are also supported by the behaviour of the Lagrangian coherent structures, where the ridges do not vary with time for individual A, but undergo increasing temporal fluctuations for individuals B, C, and D. Further analysis indicated that the low-enstrophy case (individual A) was most likely to support gravitational settling of even extremely fine particles that are usually less susceptible to sedimentation.
-On the other extreme, individual D was the least conducive to the sedimentation of fine particles.
-Thus, although increased drag leads to lower streamwise wake velocity along the midline, the flow speed experienced by particles in the near-wake region can be relatively high on account of strong vorticity induced by the primary shedding vortices, making it more difficult for particles to undergo sedimentation.
+To better understand the impact on particle sedimentation and erosion, tracer particles and Lagrangian coherent structures were used to examine particle transport through and around the porous arrays.
+The arrangement with lowest enstrophy (individual A) was found to retain the largest number of particles in the steady state shedding state, while the arrangement with a large recirculation region and a delayed start for vortex shedding (individual B) was found to retain a comparable number of particles in the initial transient state.
+High array-drag was observed to reduce particle retention in the quasi-steady shedding state, and these observations were supported by the behaviour of the Lagrangian coherent structures, where the ridges did not vary with time for individual A but displayed significant time-variation for individuals B, C, and D. Thus, although increased drag leads to lower streamwise wake velocity along the midline, the flow speed experienced by particles in the near-wake region can be relatively high on account of strong vorticity (and hence, high enstrophy) induced by the primary shedding vortices, making it more difficult for particles to sediment.